|

 TSQ-93 - Operations central (DASC)

-communications equipment necessary to support personnel in their performance of the assigned mission.
+communications equipment necessary to support personnel in their performance

 of modules required in each configuration: